bitsoflove/mailstats/README.md

 ***The MAILGUN_DOMAIN key is not the full domain, you only need what's after /v3/ eg. https://api.mailgun.net/v3/yourdomain.here the domain is yourdomain.here***

+#### Configuration on mailgun

+If you want to use this package you'll have to setup mailgun webhooks for your domain, https://documentation.mailgun.com/api-webhooks.html.
+By default the webhook url is /mail-statistics (POST) route defined in package routes.php file.

 #### Daily

 The package provides 2 basic Entities: Project and MailStatistic.